Simon-leong/DubMaster/report.md

 ## Backend

-The backend is a FastAPI application under `backend/app/`.
-Its job is to expose a clean API while hiding the heavier multi-agent system in the Python project root.
+Generation can take several minutes.
+The backend is designed around that fact: a FastAPI application under `backend/app/` that accepts a request, records a job row, and immediately hands off execution to a daemon thread.
+The API contract stays fast and stable while the pipeline runs at its own pace.

 The backend is made of four main pieces: